Formula 1 in Barcelona 2025

 Formula 1 in Barcelona dates back to the 1951 races and the 1954 races which took place at the Circuit of Pedralbes.
 The races were not held in Barcelona again until 1969.
 This time around, the races were held throughout Montjuïc.
 The Montjuïc track was a very fast and challenging racetrack that some drivers preferred.

 The races continued at Montjuic for a few more consecutive years until German driver Rolf Stommelen got into a serious accident due to the high speeds of the race cars on Montjuic.
 Because of this, the Formula 1 in Barcelona was paused until 1991.
 In the 1991 race, the race was switched to its current arena, Circuit de Barcelona-Catalunya.
-The F1 in Barcelona has been proudly held there ever since then.
+The F1 in Barcelona has been proudly held there ever since.

 The Formula 1 in Barcelona has brought in approximately 163 million euros in revenue and created around 2,700 jobs within the tourism, transport, automotive and leisure industries in Spain.
 But, the races have also allowed the regions of Spain to go into debt which has subsequently has resulted in Spain raising its taxes.
 Catalunya has collected one of the highest amounts of F1 related debt among all of the regions of Spain, with a debt of about 65 billion euros.